 You know how we’re supposed to make sure we get our five-a-day?
 Well just as it’s important to eat loads of vitamin C so you don’t get sick, your hair needs certain vitamins to avoid getting brittle and weak.
 Incorporating certain foods into your diet can naturally help boost your hair’s health, avoiding the need to take supplements.
 Think things like eggs and avocados, lots of leafy greens such as spinach, and plenty of nuts and seeds.
 Its easy to build these into your diet and luckily they’re pretty tasty foods.
 I love to make sure I have vitamin-rich breakfast or brunch – poached eggs with spinach and avocado – or I sprinkle nuts and seeds into my granola or on salads.
 Little things like this can have a huge impact on how thick and healthy your hair looks.

-What are your best budget haircare tips for regular travellers?
+What are your best budget haircare tips for regular travelers?
 How do you deal with the changing climates?
 What are your favourite haircare products?